Night Wakings Out of Nowhere

 Infant Sleep

-The Potential Reasons Your Independent Sleeper May Suddenly Be Waking
+The Potential Reasons Your Baby May Suddenly Be Waking

-When your great sleeper suddenly starts waking in the night, it can be alarming.
-Could something be wrong?
+When your great sleeper suddenly starts waking, in the night, it can be alarming…and confusing.
 Fortunately, there are a few common reasons why a solid sleeper might suddenly start waking up out of the blue, and knowing what to look for can make the difference between one bad night and a two-week sleep regression.
+Here are the seven things a sleep consultant would consider if night wakings were popping up!

 1. Check Basic Needs

-One major benefit to teaching your baby independent sleep skills is that you know when something is really wrong because it is uncommon for your little one to wake crying in the night.
-If your baby wakes up crying one night after she’s been sleeping well, we recommend going in right away to check on her.
-Check the diaper, make sure she’s not too hot or too cold, and even check her toes for a tourniquet, which is when a hair gets wrapped around it and cuts off the circulation.
+One major benefit to teaching your baby independent sleep skills is that you know when something is really wrong.
+Most families of sleep trained children find that it is uncommon for your little one to wake in the night.
+After weeks or months of sleeping well, if your baby wakes up crying one night, your baby requires your help.
+Check the diaper, ensure she doesn’t have a temperature, make sure she’s not too cold, and even check her toes for a hair tourniquet, which is when a hair gets wrapped around it and cuts off the circulation.

 2. Rule Out an Ear Infection

 Night wakings that seem completely out of the blue can often be due to an ear infection.
-Ear infections are quite painful – especially when laying down.
+Ear infections are quite painful, especially when laying down.
 If your baby has recently had a cold, other illness, or is teething, an ear infection is even more probable.
-You might see a baby with an ear infection putting his hands to his ears, but only a doctor can tell you for sure if that is what it is.
+You might see a baby with an ear infection putting his hands to his ears.
+However, only a doctor can tell you if that is what it is with certainty.

 3. Survey Your Sleep Environment